Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 Now let's dive into each direct method request and response payloads with examples.

-**TODO**: Update the responses in 2.8.2 after backwards compatibility fixes.

 ## PublishNodes_V1

 PublishNodes enables a client to add a set of nodes to be published for a specific [`DataSetWriter`](publisher-directmethods.md#terminologies).
 When a `DataSetWriter` already exists, the nodes are incrementally added to the very same [`dataset`](publisher-directmethods.md#terminologies).
 When it does not already exist, a new `DataSetWriter` is created with the initial set of nodes contained in the request.